 On October 8, 2010, Centenary University honored the donors and benefactors of The Campaign for Centenary University for their part in bringing The Campaign to a successful conclusion with the “A New Star is Rising” celebration at Centenary’s David and Carol Lackland Center.
 The Lackland Center, the capstone of The Campaign, made this building a new focal point of the University.

-It is a 68,000-square-foot building that provides a home for the Centenary Stage Company; WNTI 91.9 FM, the listener-supported radio station; and CCTV Channel 23, the Comcast-licensed television station.
+It is a 68,000-square-foot building that provides a home for the Centenary Stage Company; WNTI, the streaming, internet radio station; and CCTV Channel 23, the Comcast-licensed television station.

 It also houses a 485-seat theater named the Sitnik Theater; the Edith Bolte Kutz ’42 Theater, which is a black box theater; a 400-seat dining hall; a 55-seat café; a dance studio; as well as classrooms, offices, meeting spaces and lounges.